 Cellex Power Systems, based in Vancouver, Canada, was sold to Plug Power in April 2007.

 Didi Chuxing, located in Beijing, is the largest data-driven and application driven transportation platform in China.
-It provides services including, taxi hailing, private car hailing, Hitch (social ride-sharing), DiDi Chauffeur, DiDi Bus, DiDi Test Drive, DiDi Car Rental and DiDi Enterprise Solutions to users via a smartphone application.
-It was valued (as of June 2016) at approximately US$28 billion.
-DiDi announced that it acquired Uber’s China unit on August 1, 2016.
-Following this acquisition, Didi Chuxing is estimated to be worth US$35 billion.
+It provides services including, taxi hailing, private car hailing, bicycle rental, Hitch (social ride-sharing), DiDi Chauffeur, DiDi Bus, DiDi Test Drive, DiDi Car Rental and DiDi Enterprise Solutions to users via a smartphone application.
 Its investors include Tencent, Alibaba, Apple, and top tier financial institutions and sovereign wealth funds.